Officers & Trustees

 Astley's Circus, the story of an English Hussar, new book on the life and times of Philip Astley and his role in the formation of the circus.
 Astley was one of the most famous and popular entrepreneurs of the 18th Century - a man dubbed "the father of the modern circus."
 Lots of illustrations!
 Details at Astley's Circus

 Huge specials on past editions of the Bandwagon, each special only good for two months.
-The limited time offer is for the entire six issues of 1986.
-These issues are filled with great circus history as authored by Fred D. Pfening III, Chang Reynolds, Stuart Thayer, Fred Dahlinger, Fred D. Pfening, Jr., Gordon M. Carver, Orin C. King, Joseph T. Bradbury, Robert Bogdan, John Daniel Draper, Steve Gossard, Albert F. House, John Lenz, Albert F. House and more.
-These issues are covered in detail at Bandwagon 1986 (scroll down for the next five issues)
+The limited time offer is for the entire six issues of 1989.
+These issues are filled with great circus history as authored by Fred D. Pfening III, Orin C. King, Dorothy Herbert, Robert Kitchen, Joseph T. Bradbury, Debbie Wallenda, Gordon M. Carver, Fred Dahlinger, Jr., Steve Gossard, Stuart Thayer and more.
+These issues are covered in detail at Bandwagon 1989 (scroll down for the next five issues)

 Search the CHS website